nimroddanielmaayan/the-wild-oasis/notes.md

 - `Custom hooks` are a way to abstract a lot of complex logic into one simple, reusable hook

-### Other Important General Notes

-- Since React 18, if React is in strict mode and we call a `useEffect` hook during development, React will run the effect once for every function within the hook.
-This might cause repeated console.logs and other strange behaviours (that can be ignored).
-In production, the effect will run only once

-- It's always important to add `error handling` wherever errors might occur

-- The `React DevTools` are a very important tool for debugging React applications.
-In addition, there are devtools for `React Query`, `Redux`, and other popular React libraries

-- Lesson 187 ("Yet Another Hook: useReducer") and lesson 189 ("Managing State With useReducer") have the best explanations of `useReducer` that I've seen so far

-- A "reducer" is called as such because it usually "reduces" several possible inputs into a single output, according to it's conditions.
-One of the main advantages of `useReducer` is that it concentrates all the logic of the state in one place

 ## React Testing